-Yet in fact the tale is far older.
-A version of it appears in a gardening book published in England in 1886, under the entry for “Nerium” (which is another name for this plant):
+In fact, the tale is far older.
+A version of it appears in a gardening book published in England in 1886, under the entry for "Nerium" (which is another name for this plant):

 The leaves are fatal to animals (horses, &c): the flowers have caused death to those who carelessly picked and ate them, and it is on record that the branches, divested of their bark, and used as skewers, have poisoned the meat roasted on them, and killed seven of twelve people who partook of it.

 Similar is this cite from an 1853 book (which itself references a 1844 publication):

 In 1809, when the French troops were lying before Madrid, some of the soldiers went a marauding, every one bringing back such provisions as could be found.
 One soldier formed the unfortunate idea of cutting the branches of the Oleander for spits and skewers for the meat when roasting.
 This tree, it may be observed, is very common in Spain, where it attains considerable dimensions.
 The wood having been stripped of its bark, and brought in contact with the meat, was productive of most direful consequences, for of twelve soldiers who ate of the roast seven died, and the other five were dangerously ill.

 We've no idea how valid those claims from 1886 and 1853 are, but at least these entries grant a far better appreciation of the age of this cautionary tale.